Matriculation, Continuous Student Status, Catalog Applicability

 - Enroll at another institution without advance written approval.
 Once admitted to Embry-Riddle as degree candidates, students are expected to complete all work with the University unless advance written authorization is granted.
 If applicants fail to disclose on their applications for admission that they are currently attending another school, or if they decide to take courses outside of Embry-Riddle after they have applied and been admitted, that credit won’t be considered for transfer unless they have obtained prior written authorization from Embry-Riddle.

-- Fail to enroll and maintain enrollment beyond the add/drop period, in at least one course at Embry-Riddle in any two-year period from the end date of last course.
+- Fail to enroll and maintain enrollment beyond the add/drop period, in at least one course at Embry-Riddle in any one-year period from the end date of last course.

 - Have been suspended or dismissed from the University.